overtone/emacs-live/packs/stable/foundation-pack/lib/dash/README.md

 #### -orfn `(&rest preds)`

-Take list of unary predicates `preds` and return a unary predicate with argument x that returns non-nil if at least one of the `preds` returns non-nil on x.
+Take list of unary predicates `preds` and return an unary predicate with argument x that returns non-nil if at least one of the `preds` returns non-nil on x.